b3nk4n/b3nk4n.github.io/_posts/2022-03-23-windows-app-dev-retro.md

 [Microsoft Shape](https://www.netzwoche.ch/news/2014-01-31/shape-konferenz-ganz-im-zeichen-der-apps) in Zürich.
 And within each bigger break, there have been quizzes with the audience.
 Actual exactly three in total.
 The moderator just dropped a question into the about 400+ people large audience.
 And the first one shouting out the right answer got a prize.
 And guess what the prizes has been?
-Exaclty, an [LG Optimus 7](https://en.wikipedia.org/wiki/LG_Optimus_7), one of the first Windows Phone 7 device on the market.
+Exactly, an [LG Optimus 7](https://en.wikipedia.org/wiki/LG_Optimus_7), one of the first Windows Phone 7 device on the market.
 And if I remember correctly, such devices have been launched just a few weeks before that conference.
 And who was lucky (or smart) enough to walk home with **two** of these WP7 devices? **Me!** ㋡